amecky/benchmark/README.md

 # benchmark
 Measuring time is an important step when trying to optimize a piece of software.
 This tool is a simple benchmarking utility written in simple C++.
-It is easy to integrate and use.
+It is a single header C++ implementation and therefore easy to integrate and use.
+Just put the BenchmarkRunner.h in your project.

 ## Concept

 The tool provides a simple Macro to run your benchmarks.
 Basically it looks like this:

 	BENCHMARK("SomeName",runs, iterations) {